stbelousov/display-mesh/README.md

 Each facet may also contain temperature, which is visualized as well.

 The implementation is based on the Qt widget toolkit.
-A few screenshots are provided in the "example" folder.
+A few screenshots are provided in the "examples" folder.

 Press and hold the left mouse button to rotate the scene.